lhr-solar/Power-Generation-Curve-Tracer/README.md

 9. CAN Circuit

-   1. Solder chip U6 **first** and test for shorts across adjacent pins.
+   1. Solder chip U5 **first** and test for shorts across adjacent pins.
-   2. Solder the smallest components: C9 - C16, L1, L2, R17, R18.
+   2. Solder the smallest components: C12 - C19, L1, L2, R18, R19.
-   3. Solder bridge R16.
+   3. Solder bridge across R17.
-   4. Solder test points TP7 - TP14.
+   4. Solder test points TP8 - TP15.
-   5. Solder the chip U7.
+   5. Solder the chip U6.
    6. Solder the termination header JP1.
-   7. Solder the CAN Connectors J2, J3.
+   7. Solder the CAN Connectors J3, J4.
    8. Test for the following shorts:
       - Between CAN_H and CAN_L.
       - Between CAN_Tx, CAN_Rx.
       - +5V and GNDPWR (Power side).
       - 5V and GND (CAN side).
-      - Across adjacent pins in U6, U7.
+      - Across adjacent pins in U5, U6.
-   9. Plug in the Nucleo, connect J2/J3 to a CAN bus, and run a CAN communication test to ensure that the installed CAN circuitry is functional.
+   9. Plug in the Nucleo, connect J3/J4 to a CAN bus, and run a CAN communication test to ensure that the installed CAN circuitry is functional.
    10. Remove any power, the Nucleo, and then CAN connections before further